BitsForPeople/esp-heatshrink/README.md

 The original heatshrink is made into a component for use in ESP-IDF builds and speed-optimized for 32 bit architectures like the ESP32s', including new and faster pattern-match search functions.

-The new search functions take advantage of Xtensa's "zero-overhead loops" when built for supporting Xtensa-based ESP32 MCUs (ESP32, ESP32-S3).

 On the **ESP32-S3**, the MCU's SIMD instructions ("PIE") are used which further speeds up compression by a factor of _a lot_.

 Use of the 32-bit optimized variant can be enabled/disabled by setting `HEATSHRINK_32BIT` to 1 or 0
-in `heatshrink_config.h`; then, if built via ESP-IDF, ESP32 optimizations are automatically enabled based on the build's target SoC, with plain C/C++ fallbacks in place for non-Xtensa platforms.
+in `heatshrink_config.h`; then, if built via ESP-IDF for an ESP32-S3, the SIMD variant is automatically built.

 ## Exemplary benchmarks